pytorch/glow/README.md

 #### Submodules

+Glow depends on a few submodules: googletest, onnx, and a library for FP16 conversions.

-Glow depends on googletest as a submodule.
-To get it, from the glow directory, run:
+To get them, from the glow directory, run:

   ```bash
   git submodule update --init --recursive